Professor Elinor Payne

-I am an Associate Professor of Phonetics and Phonology in the Faculty of Linguistics, Philology, and Phonetics at the University of Oxford, where I am a member of the Phonetics Lab.
+I am Professor of Phonetics and Phonology in the Faculty of Linguistics, Philology, and Phonetics at the University of Oxford, where I am a member of the Phonetics Lab.

 My overarching research interest is speech variation — how it arises, what shapes it and how speakers use it — and its relationship to phonology.
-Within this frame, I have worked on speech timing and prosody, in adult and child speech, for a range of languages.
-Current research interests include the effects of speech context on prosody (especially who the speaker is talking to) and variation arising from societal multilingualism and contact linguistics, looking in particular at variation and convergence in Indian English, as spoken in India and the diaspora.
+Within this frame, I have worked on speech timing and other aspects of prosody, for a range of languages, including how infants acquire these.
+My current research investigates prosodic and phonetic variation and convergence arising from societal multilingualism and languages in contact, in particular: in Indian English (as spoken in India and the diaspora); in Cypriot varieties of Greek, Turkish and Arabic; and in Venetan dialect vs the regional Italian of the Veneto.

 I teach phonetics and phonology at undergraduate level, for Modern Languages and Linguistics (MLL); and Psychology, Philosophy and Linguistics (PPL), and at postgraduate levels for the MSt and MPhil in Linguistics, Philology and Phonetics, and supervise doctoral students.

-For more information about my research and teaching please visit my Phonetics Lab website
+For more information about my research, teaching and publications, please visit my Phonetics Lab website

 Email address takes the form email@example.com